When it comes to application development, native is the way to go to ensure high performance. It also yields a better user experience (UX).

 This, along with proficiency in modular architecture and the ability to employ some of Apple’s latest developments, enabled ClearScale to become the first organization to build an app that runs on four OSs using practically the same codebase.

 ClearScale’s customer, Creative Practice Solutions, wanted to reach its target audience across multiple devices and platforms but at the lowest cost possible.
-The UX should be the same regardless of the device, and it would be essential to keep the hardware features in a parity state across apps.
+The UX would need to be the same regardless of the device, and it would be essential to keep the hardware features in a parity state across apps.

 Until recently, the only option for doing anything similar to this was cross-platform development using frameworks such as Electron, React Native, Flutter, Xamarin, and others.
 However, cross-platform apps don’t integrate flawlessly with their target OSs.
 As a result, they may not perform optimally due to inconsistent communication between the non-native code and the device’s native components.